oracle/node-oracledb/doc/api.md

 Object bindParams
 ```

-This parameter only needs to be specified if there are bind
-parameters in the SQL statement.
-If the `execute()` parameter
+This function parameter is needed if there are bind parameters in the
-`options` is needed and there are no bind variables, then a null
-bind parameter must be specified, for example: *{}*, otherwise you
-will get error *ORA-01036: Illegal variable name/number*.

-See [SQL Execution](#sqlexecution) for more details on binding.

-The bind parameter can be either an object that specifies bind
+SQL statement.
+It can be either an object that specifies bind values
-values or variables by name, or an array that specifies bind values
+or variables by name, or an array that specifies bind values or
-or variable by position.
-For example, the bind parameters
+variables by position.
+See
-*:country\_id* and *:country\_name* can be bound using an object
-that names each bind value: *{country_id: 90, country_name: "Tonga"}*

-Alternatively, the bind parameters can also be specified by position
-using an array: *[90, "Tonga"]*
+[Bind Parameters for Prepared Statements](#bind) for more details on
+binding.

-A bind value may be an object with the following attributes:
+If a bind value is an object, it may have the following properties:

 Bind Property | Description
 ---------------|------------